mehomat/LMTR/README.md

 # LMTR
 LMTR suite for unconstrained optimization.
 This package contains limited memory trust-region and line-search algorithms implemented in MATLAB.
-This package contains limited memory trust-region and line-search algorithms implemented in MATLAB.
 The algorithms are described in "On Efficiently Combining Limited Memory and Trust-Region Techniques", Mathematical Programming Computation (2017) Vol. 9, no 1, pp. 101-134, [https://doi.org/10.1007/s12532-016-0109-7](https://doi.org/10.1007/s12532-016-0109-7).

 ## ALGORITHMS